 Activities & Toys for Fine Motor Development: Scissors & Tongs

 Learning to cut with scissors is a skill every pre-schooler learns.
 It's a great way to develop independent finger movements and hand dexterity while strengthening hand muscles.
-It also gives kids the opportunity to practice bilateral/dual hand coordination as they hold the scissors with one hand and the paper with their other (non-dominant) hand.
+It also gives kids the opportunity to practice bilateral/dual hand coordination as they hold the scissors with one hand and the paper with their other (non-dominant) hand, while tracking with their eyes.
 The Skoolzy Rainbow Scissors and Tongs are perfect for little ones who will use the tong attachments provided for scooping and pouring, while older kids can remove the attachments and use the scissors for cutting.

 Activities & Toys for Fine Motor Development: Threading Beads